Euler systems and relative Satake isomorphism: Introduction

 This is \emph{stronger} than just requiring the function $\sh{H}_\ell\cdot\Phi_0$ to take values in $\Z_p$.
 Indeed, in the extreme case where the $K^0$-orbit of a point $x\in X$ coincides with its $K^1$-orbit, we need the value at $x$ to be divisible by the index $[K^0:K^1]=\ell-1$.
 We give a necessary condition for when this kind of additional divisibility requirements can occur, in terms of the geometry of $\mb{X}$ (Proposition~\ref{prop:Volume}).
 This is done by extending the proof of the generalized Cartan decomposition due to Gaitsgory--Nadler \cite[Theorem 8.2.9]{GN-Dual} and Sakellaridis \cite[Theorem 2.3.8]{SakANT},

 To verify these divisibility conditions, we need to compute $\sh{H}_\ell\cdot\Phi_0$.
 Since $\sh{H}_\ell$ is described using its Satake image, we use works on the \emph{relative} Satake isomorphism by Sakellaridis \cite{SakSpherical} and Sakellaridis--Wang \cite{SakWang}.
-Our second main idea is the following. \begin{observation}[Proposition~\ref{prop:Divisible}] The structure of the inverse relative Satake transform implies additional divisibility properties. \end{observation} In the cases considered in this paper, the formula for the inverse relative Satake isomorphism gives the values of the function $\sh{H}_\ell\cdot\Phi_0$ as polynomials in $\ell$.
-Now view $\ell$ as a formal variable.
-Instead of computing this polynomial, we specialize at $\ell=1$ and show by an anti-symmetry argument that the result is 0 at certain points in $X$ (along ``walls of type T'').
-This proves its divisibility by $\ell-1$ at those points.
-This additional divisibility is a new phenomenon in the relative setting and not present in the classical Satake isomorphism (Remark~\ref{rmk:TypeG}).
+Our second main idea is the following. \begin{observation}[cf.~Proposition~\ref{prop:DivisibleT}] The structure of the inverse relative Satake transform implies additional divisibility properties. \end{observation} We use the Heegner points case as an instructive example.
+At a split place, the spherical variety is $\mb{X}=\G_m\backslash\mathrm{PGL}_2$.
+The generalized Cartan decomposition identifies $\mb{X}(F)/\mb{G}(\Or)$ with the non-positive integers.
+In Theorem~\ref{thm:InverseSatake}, the $L$-factor is

+corresponding to the centre of the standard degree 2 $L$-function.
+The right hand side of Theorem~\ref{thm:InverseSatake} is

+This can be expanded as a formal Laurent series in $x$.
+The conclusion of Theorem~\ref{thm:InverseSatake} is that the function $\phi\in C_c^\infty(\mb{X}(F)/\mb{G}(\Or),\Z_p)=C_c(\Z_{\leq 0},\Z_p)$ whose relative Satake transform is $\hat{\sh{L}}_{(X)}$ is exactly given by the non-positive coefficients of this formal Laurent series, up to an explicit half power of $\ell$.
+By keeping track of these half powers carefully, it is easy to show that the values of $\phi$ are all polynomials in $\ell$.

+From the geometric volume consideration above, we need to show that $\phi(0)\in(\ell-1)\Z_p$.
+To do this, we view $\ell$ as a formal variable and specialize at $\ell=1$.
+The rational function becomes the polynomial

+The coefficient of $x^0$ is clearly 0, which proves the desired divisibility by $\ell-1$.
+In general, instead of expanding out this polynomial directly, we observe that it is anti-symmetric under the reflection $x\leftrightarrow x^{-1}$.
+This is the strategy used to prove the general Proposition~\ref{prop:DivisibleT}.

 Combining these two computations, we note that this automatic divisibility is stronger than the geometric requirements, so the answer to \eqref{eqn:???} is yes, and we obtain the tame norm relation!